 Symptoms of an Executive Function Deficit

-Numerous issues and disorders may impair our executive functions.
-Executive dysfunction is a set of cognitive, behavioral, and emotional challenges due to a brain disorder or injury.
+Numerous issues may impair our executive functions.
+Executive dysfunction is a set of cognitive, behavioral, and emotional challenges due to various things.
 People with executive dysfunction have planning issues, poor organizational skills, lack problem-solving abilities, and struggle with time management.

 Executive dysfunction can happen at any age due to a wide range of health problems.
 Let’s see why people may struggle with executive function.